invincible009/EazyBank/README.md

 The Money get transferred into your account.

 ## Frontend
-EazyBank uses an angular frontend
+EazyBank uses an angular frontend.

 ### Installation
 Log onto the EazyBank app and create an account